TCL C7L Review

 No like

-• Poor digital image processing due to the use of an older MediaTek Pentonic 700 processor
+• Poor digital image processing due to the use of the older MediaTek Pentonic 700 processor

 • Movies and series in UHD quality